valwinjose007/cordova-image-save-to-gallery/README.md

 # Photo Viewer
-> This plugin is intended to download a picture from an URL into a Photo library..
+> This plugin is intended to download a picture from an URL into IOS Photo library..

 ## How to Install